Memory Support affects more than individuals. It affects families.

 Memory Support Services for Alzheimer's and Age-related Dementia

 Memory support at an Ascension Living community is specially designed to provide a secure, comforting and supportive environment for residents with Alzheimer’s disease and other forms of dementia.
-Some of our communities are dedicated only to those who need memory support, while other communities have memory care neighborhoods within their long-term care units.
+Some of our communities are dedicated only to those who need memory support, while other communities have memory support neighborhoods within their long-term care units.
 Our care partners have advanced training that enables them to respond appropriately to residents’ unique physical, emotional, social and sensory needs.

 We subscribe to a philosophy of personalized care, which emphasizes each person’s quality of life, dignity and comfort.
 It also promotes a continuity of care among team members a resident sees each day, which helps foster an environment of trust and familiarity.
 Residents are in control of their days, choosing which services they want and when they wish for them to be delivered.
 And we encourage families to participate in our approach to their loved one’s care.